Maria Advocata (Madonna del Rosario): Iconography

 The icon was painted using the ancient encaustic technique and had a gold background from the start.
 The technique is Egyptian, and the Madonna closely resembles the Fayum mummy portraits of Upper Egypt.
-However, the style of the painting, with the oval face and large eyes, has been called "distinctively Syrian".
+However, the style of the painting, with its oval face and large eyes, has been called "distinctively Syrian".

 During the restoration and examination from 12 February to 28 June 1960, the result of the expert examination was recorded:

-The wood on the painting ground is badly eaten away, but the portrait as a whole, especially the face, the gold nimbus and one hand, are still clearly visible.
-In later times, Mary's interceding hands were covered with gold sheets to protect them from kisses, and a gold cross was added to the shoulder.
+The linden wood on the painting ground is badly eaten away, but the portrait as a whole, especially the face, the gold nimbus and one hand, are still clearly visible.
+In later times, Mary's interceding hands were covered with gold sheets to protect them from devotional kisses, and a gold cross was added to her shoulder.

-The icon belongs to the iconographic type of Hagiosoritissa (Greek: Ἁγιοσορίτισσα, from hagios = "holy" and soros = "shrine"), i.e. the "Icon at the Holy Shrine" in the former Chalkoprateia church in Constantinople.
-The more common name is Maria Advocata (= "Mary as intercessor", from Greek Paraklesis).
-In the choice of motif for Marian icons, the representations of Mary without child (Advocata) preceded the images of Mary with child (e.g. Hodegetria).
+The icon belongs to the iconographic type of Hagiosoritissa (Greek: Ἁγιοσορίτισσα, from hagios, "holy" and soros, "shrine"), i.e. the "Icon at the Holy Shrine" in the former Chalkoprateia Church in Constantinople.
+The more common name is Maria Advocata ("Mary as intercessor", from Greek Paraklesis).
+In the choice of motif for Marian icons, representations of Mary without the Child Jesus (Advocata) preceded the images of Mary with Him (e.g. Hodegetria).

-Here Mary is depicted as the Blessed Mother (without child) in a sideways half-length figure, eyes directed at the viewer, both hands raised in supplication.
-The head is covered by the shawl (maphorion) with the star on her brow; this spica ("ear of corn") was considered a sign of virginity, derived from the brightest star of the same name in the constellation Virgo.
-The old jewellery on the dress and wrists can still be seen.
+Here, Mary is depicted without Jesus in a sideways half-length figure, eyes directed at the viewer, both hands raised in supplication.
+Her head is covered by a shawl (maphorion) with a star on her brow; this spica ("ear of corn") was seen a symbol of virginity, derived from the brightest star of the same name in the constellation Virgo.
+The old jewellery on her dress and wrists can still be seen.
 The golden nimbus is set off from the rest of the gold background by slight hallmarking.
-How Maria intercedes is made clear by the artist painting the right hand raised to the shoulder beyond the edge of the picture to the border of the icon.
-With her hands raised and with a slight turn of her body, Mary turns to Jesus Christ, so to speak, out of the picture in order to pass on to him the entrusted requests.
+How Mary intercedes is made clear by the artist painting the right hand raised to the shoulder beyond the edge of the picture to the border of the icon.
+With her hands raised and with a slight turn of her body, Mary turns to Jesus Christ, so to speak, out of the picture, in order to give Him suppliants’ requests.